Intermediate

 --master-pubkey /etc/proxmox-backup/master.pem

-# Configure PVE node to use encryption key for PBS backups
+# Configure PVE node to encrypt all backups to pbs-main

 pvesh set /storage/pbs-main \